The Essential Vaccines Your Cat Absolutely Needs

 Vaccination is a cornerstone of veterinary medicine.
 It is the main component of preventive care.

-Vaccination not only prevents infection, but also protects against the spread of diseases to other animals and to humans.
+Vaccination not only protects your cat from being infected, but also prevents the spread of infections to other animals and sometimes to humans.

 This is a public health issue.

 But, it is not recommended to vaccinate with all available vaccines.

 A group of veterinary experts, the VGG (Vaccination Guidelines Group) was assigned by the World Small Animal Veterinary Association to write guidelines on vaccination in dogs and cats.